Windows Movie Maker: Importing footage

 When importing from a DV tape, if the "Make Clips on Completion" option is selected, Windows Movie Maker automatically flags the commencement of each scene, so that the tape appears on the editing screen as a collection of short clips, rather than one long recording.
 That is, at each point where the "Record" button was pressed, a new "clip" is generated, although the actual recording on the hard drive is still one continuous file.
 This feature is also offered after importing files already on the hard drive.
 In the Windows Vista version, the "Make clips on completion" option has been removed — the clips are now automatically created during the capture process.

 The efficiency of the importing and editing process is heavily dependent on the amount of file fragmentation of the hard disk.
 The most reliable results can be obtained by adding an extra hard disk dedicated for scratch space, and regularly re-formatting/defragmenting it, rather than simply deleting the files at the end of the project.
 Fragmented AVI files result in jerky playback on the editing screen, and make the final rendering process much longer.

 Although it is possible to import digital video from cameras through the USB interface, most older cameras only support USB version 1 and the results tend to be poor — "sub VHS" — quality.
 Newer cameras using USB 2.0 give much better results.
-A FireWire interface camera will allow recording and playback of images identical in quality to the original recordings if the video is imported and subsequently saved as DV AVI files, although this consumes disk space at about 1 gigabyte every five minutes (12 GB/Hr).
+A FireWire interface camera will allow recording and playback of images identical in quality to the original recordings if the video is imported and subsequently saved as DV AVI files, although this consumes disk space at about 1 gigabyte every five minutes (12GB/Hr).
 Alternatively, most DV cameras allow the final AVI file to be recorded back onto the camera tape for high quality playback.
 Some standalone DVD recorders will also directly accept DV inputs from video cameras and computers.